 Our Halloween costume page includes history of Halloween traditions, 100+ costume and make-up ideas, plus a list of places to pull together the most scary or fantastical costume.

 Haunted houses and corn mazes

 Our big list of Halloween haunted houses and corn mazes includes mostly very scary attractions intended for adults and teens who like to be scared out of their wits.
 Seriously scared.
-Most cost more than $15 per person, though there are some that are in the $10-$15 range.
+Most cost more than $15 per person.
 We also offer suggestions for ways to see them for less.
 For little kiddos, some locations offer a special “kid’s” time, when the lights are on, and the scare-o-meter is turned off.
 Often these sessions are also at a lower price.
 Daytime corn mazes are usually very family friendly.

 Halloween family fun

 Cities and parks departments around the region host Halloween-themed events and fall festivals for families.
 Many are free; some have nominal charge.
 We list many events on our calendar (scroll down for list).
 Or you can visit their websites directly to see what’s up and coming:

 - Seattle Parks and Recreation events calendar (seattle.gov)

-- West Seattle Blog lists Halloween activity for West Seattle, Delridge, and White Center neighborhoods on the West Seattle event calendar
+- West Seattle Blog includes Delridge and White Center on the West Seattle event calendar (westseattleblog.com)

 - Tacoma Metro Parks community centers ()metroparkstacoma.org